miking-lang/cps-software/projects/humanoid/README.md

 The three batteries need to be charged using the SKYRC S65 charger in the lab.
 With the Conrad 3S, 2400mAh, 20C LiPo batteries, it should be done as follows:

 > ⚠️ **Warning**: Make sure that you use the correct battery settings when charging the LiPo battery.
+Wrong battery settings may result in the battery catching fire.
 Don't leave a charging LiPo battery unattended.
 </br>
 1. Gather the LiPo battery, the SKYRC charger, and the LiPo safety bag: